MiniZinc/libminizinc/en/solvers.rst

 Quadratic Constraints and Objectives (MIQCP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Gurobi interface has support for MIQCP (invoking global optimizer because MiniZinc translates multiplication to
+Gurobi 9.0 and SCIP support MIQCP (invoking non-convex global optimizer because MiniZinc translates multiplication to
 equality with an intermediate variable: whenever the model uses an expression x*y it is converted to z with z==x*y which is non-convex).
-While this might not always be advantageous for integer multiplication (which is linearly decomposed by default), for float variables
+While this might not always be advantageous for integer multiplication (which is linearly decomposed for other solvers), for float variables
 this is the only way to go.
-To forward float/integer multiplications to the backend, run compiler with either or both of
+To switch off forwarding float/integer multiplications to the backend, run compiler with either or both of
-``-DQuadrFloat=true -DQuadrInt=true``.
+``-DQuadrFloat=false -DQuadrInt=false``.

 Pools of User Cuts and Lazy Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~